 In the event of a recession, as incomes fall pretty much across the board, demand for inferior goods increases (and demand for normal goods decreases).
 Likewise, when the economy is stronger, the demand for inferior goods decreases (and demand for normal goods increases).

 “Inferior” in this context doesn’t automatically mean low-quality, although this is a reasonable assumption to make based on the term.
-Inferior goods can be of high or low quality, although they are admittedly often lower quality.
-Inferior goods are simply those for which demand decreases among those whose income increases—no matter the goods’ quality.
+Inferior goods can be of high or low quality, although they tend to often be lower quality and cheaper.

 Here are some examples of inferior goods.

-- Canned vegetables: Those with lower incomes tend to rely on canned vegetables, while those who make more money pay more for fresh vegetables.
+- Canned vegetables: People with lower incomes tend to rely on canned vegetables.
+Canned vegetables tend to be cheaper than fresh vegetables.
+Those who make more money are more likely to pay more for fresh vegetables.

 - Fast food: When people make less money, they often choose fast food.
 When they make more money, they tend to eat at more expensive restaurants.